ztlmememe/T2VHE/README.md

 Official implementation of ["Toward Reliable, Reproducible, and Practical Human Evaluation Protocol for Text-to-Video Models"](https://arxiv.org/abs/2402.05011).

-The overall framework of the proposed GEOM:
+The overall framework of the proposed T2VHE:

 ![pipeline](pipeline-1.png)